Catherine Flynn, Associate Professor of English/Director of Irish Studies, UC Berkeley

 A reading of recent and classic works by the Pulitzer Prize winner and 2017 recipient of Her Majesty's Gold Medal for Poetry.
 Co-presented with the Los Gatos Irish Arts & Writers Festival.

 New Frontiers in Language Technology for Minority Languages

-Professor Kevin Scannell (Computer Science, Saint Louis University) presented his research on how the development of new technology furnishes speakers of Irish, Celtic, and other minority languages with greater opportunities to use their language on various online platforms.
+Kevin Scannell (Saint Louis University) presented research on how new technologies furnish speakers of Irish, Celtic, and other minority languages with greater opportunities to use their language on online platforms.